autowarefoundation/autoware_core/map/autoware_map_projection_loader/README.md

 projector_type: Local
 ```

-※ Even if you input scale_factor, it will be overwritten to 1.0.
+Note that even if you input scale_factor, it will be overwritten to 1.0.

 #### Limitation